sodomak/vcam-bg/README.md

    ```

 > [!NOTE]
 > The AppImage is self-contained and includes all required dependencies (Python, OpenCV, MediaPipe, etc.).
+The only system requirements are:
+> - libfuse2 (required by all AppImages)
-The only system requirement is the v4l2loopback kernel module for virtual camera functionality.
+> - v4l2loopback kernel module (for virtual camera functionality)

 > [!TIP]
 > If the module installation commands above don't work for your distribution, check your distribution's package manager for `v4l2loopback` or `v4l2loopback-dkms` package.